Helpful Sailing Tips

 *Our cruises are subject to the weather & guest number dependent.
 We will cancel a cruise or move your booking to another date if possible, due to unsafe weather conditions as we prefer our guests to have a memorable & safe Big Mama experience.

-*Our pick up/ drop off location is subject to change, depending on wind direction as we operate from the calm side of the island.
+*Our pick up/ drop off location is subject to change from Magnetic Island, depending on wind direction as we operate from the calm side of the island.
 Safety on board Big Mama & Ragamuffin 111 is important.

 *Big Mama Sailing ceases cruises mid/late January(weather dependent) & we do not operate February/March, due to our cyclone season & we return for the Easter School Holidays(early April).